gera2ld/clean-run/README.md

 $ clean-run [options] <entryFile> [other arguments ...]

   <entryFile>   path to the main script, set to - if piped from stdin

 Options:

   -s            suppress npm logs
-  -c                clean after running, requires Node.js >= 14.14.0
-  -C <cwd>          set a different path as current working directory, it will be removed if -c is enabled
 ```

 You will need to install this one dependency first.